gradle/gradle/design-docs/tooling-api-improvements.md

 - Can execute task selectors from multiple projects, for all target Gradle versions
 - Can execute overlapping task selectors.

-## Story: Tooling API exposes project's implicit tasks as launchable
+## Story: Tooling API exposes project's implicit tasks as launchable (DONE)

 Change the building of the `BuildInvocations` model so that: